ABOUT

 HOW DO I GET FROM [MY HOME COUNTRY] TO AMERICAN SAMOA?

-and then onward to Pago.
+onward to Pago.

 Please see Samoa Airways for their routes between Apia,